 Q: What age group are base 10 blocks most suitable for?

 A: Base 10 blocks are typically used with students in elementary school, particularly in grades K-5.
-However, they can also be beneficial for older students who are struggling with place value or other basic math concepts.
+On the flip side, they can also be beneficial for older students who are struggling with place value or other basic math concepts.

 Q: Can base 10 blocks be used to teach fractions or decimals?

 A: While primarily designed for whole numbers, base 10 blocks can be adapted to introduce fractions and decimals.
-For example, the flat can be designated as "one whole," with the long representing one-tenth and the unit representing one-hundredth.
+Here's one way to look at it: the flat can be designated as "one whole," with the long representing one-tenth and the unit representing one-hundredth.

 Q: Where can I buy base 10 blocks?